 Staunton Va.

-The Staunton Fire Department was organized in 1790.
-In 1880, a paid Fire Department was instituted and members were paid $40.00 annually.
+a paid Fire Department was instituted and members were paid $40.00 annually.

 1793